-The research on decentralized optimization can be traced back to the 1980s~\cite{bertsekas1983distributed,tsitsiklis1986distributed,tsitsiklis1984problems}.
-In recent years, the problem has been extensively studied thanks to the rapid development of big data applications and the need for large-scale distributed computing.
-Some notable developments include the distributed subgradient descent (DGD) method proposed in~\cite{nedic2009distributed}, which solves the problem~\eqref{eq:problem1} over an undirected network for both strongly convex and non-strongly convex objective functions.
-The DGD-based methods~\cite{nedic2010asynchronous,nedic2014distributed,nedic2009distributed,ram2010distributed,yuan2016convergence} use diminishing stepsizes and suffer from sublinear convergence rates even for smooth and strongly convex objective functions.
-Dual-based methods~\cite{iutzeler2015explicit,makhdoumi2017convergence,scaman2017optimal,terelius2011decentralized} often require gradients of the dual functions that are usually hard to compute in practice.
-EXTRA~\cite{shi2015extra}, NIDS~\cite{li2019decentralized}, and gradient tracking based methods~\cite{qu2017harnessing,xu2015augmented} enjoy linear convergence rates for smooth and strongly convex functions over undirected networks with (symmetric) doubly stochastic mixing matrices.
-Variants of the aforementioned methods involving communication compression, asynchronous updates, and stochastic gradients can be found for instance in ~\cite{liu2020linear,pu2020distributed,wu2017decentralized}.
+Decentralized optimization can be traced back to the 1980s~\cite{bertsekas1983distributed,tsitsiklis1986distributed,tsitsiklis1984problems}.
+In recent years, the field has witnessed extensive research due to the rapid advancement of big data applications and the demand for large-scale distributed computing.
+Notable developments include the distributed subgradient descent (DGD) method~\cite{nedic2009distributed}, which solves problem~\eqref{eq:problem1} across undirected networks for both strongly and non-strongly convex objective functions.
+DGD-based methods~\cite{nedic2010asynchronous,nedic2014distributed,nedic2009distributed,ram2010distributed,yuan2016convergence} employ diminishing stepsizes and encounter sublinear convergence rates, even for smooth and strongly convex functions.
+Dual-based methods~\cite{iutzeler2015explicit,makhdoumi2017convergence,scaman2017optimal,terelius2011decentralized} require gradients of the dual functions, which are often challenging to compute in practice.
+Approaches such as EXTRA~\cite{shi2015extra}, NIDS~\cite{li2019decentralized}, and gradient tracking methods~\cite{di2015distributed,di2016next,nedic2017achieving,qu2017harnessing,xu2015augmented} achieve linear convergence rates for smooth and strongly convex functions over undirected networks with (symmetric) doubly stochastic mixing matrices.
+Variants of the aforementioned methods involving communication compression, asynchronous updates, composite optimization, and stochastic gradients can be found in works such as~\cite{liu2020linear,pu2020distributed,sun2019distributed,tian2020achieving,wu2017decentralized}.